SaiKrishnamohan/automated_bot/README.md

                   "python3 questions.py corpus"
 5. Now ask the bot any related questions on "Machine Learning, Artificial Intelligence, Neural Network, Probabiltity, NLP, Python".
 6. Examples:

-            "$ python3 questions.py corpus"
+            $ python3 questions.py corpus
-            "Query: What are the types of supervised learning?"
+            Query: What are the types of supervised learning?
-            "Types of supervised learning algorithms include Active learning , classification and regression."
+            Types of supervised learning algorithms include Active learning , classification and regression.

-            "$ python3 questions.py corpus"
+            $ python3 questions.py corpus
-            "Query: When was Python 3.0 released?"
+            Query: When was Python 3.0 released?
-            "Python 3.0 was released on 3 December 2008."
+            Python 3.0 was released on 3 December 2008.

-            "$ python3 questions.py corpus"
+            $ python3 questions.py corpus
-            "Query: How do neurons connect in a neural network?"
+            Query: How do neurons connect in a neural network?
-            "Neurons of one layer connect only to neurons of the immediately preceding and immediately following layers."
+            Neurons of one layer connect only to neurons of the immediately preceding and immediately following layers.